Latest Immigration Issues

 - Direct the applicant to send his resume to the employer

-- Provide a sufficient job description to "apprise the U.S. workers of the job opportunity," so there need not be exact wording of the job description
+- Provide a sufficient job description to "apprise the U.S. workers of the job opportunity," so there need not be exact wording of the job description in the application

 - Indicate the geographic area of intended employment